carlgira/finding-lane-lines/README.md

 - I was getting very bad results in the challenge video and i had to look for a solution.
 The image HSL transformation and white and yellow color mask helps a lot to the program to identify more easily all the lines.

+## References

+I got some ideas from https://github.com/naokishibuya/car-finding-lane-lines specially the code for the HSL transformation and color separation